MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-II-Drug-Enforcement-Administration-Department-Justice/part-1308-Schedules-Controlled-Substances/subjectgroup-ECFRf62f8e189108c4d-Schedules/section-1308.13.md

 (f) *Anabolic Steroids.* Unless specifically excepted or unless listed in another schedule, any material, compound, mixture or preparation containing any quantity of the following substances, including its salts, esters and ethers:

-(1) Anabolic steroids (see § 1300.01 of this chapter) - 4000
+(1) Anabolic steroids (see § 1300.01 of this chapter)—4000

 (2) [Reserved]

-(g) *Hallucinogenic substances.* (1) Dronabinol (synthetic) in sesame oil and encapsulated in a soft gelatin capsule in a U.S. Food and Drug Administration approved product - 7369.
+(g) *Hallucinogenic substances.* (1) Dronabinol (synthetic) in sesame oil and encapsulated in a soft gelatin capsule in a U.S. Food and Drug Administration approved product—7369.

 [Some other names for dronabinol: (6a*R-trans*)-6a,7,8,10a-tetrahydro-6,6,9-trimethyl-3-pentyl-6*H*-dibenzo [*b,d*]pyran-1-ol] or (-)-delta-9-(*trans*)-tetrahydrocannabinol]